cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 While Ristretto is a general method, and can be used in conjunction with any Edwards curve with cofactor 4 or 8, this document specifies the ristretto255 group, which MAY be implemented using Curve25519.
+(The curve we refer to here as "Curve25519", in [@?RFC7748] follows the curve designer's retroactive renaming to "edwards25519" and its isogenous Montgomery form is therein referred to as "curve25519".)

 There are other elliptic curves that can be used internally to implement ristretto255 or decaf448, and those implementations would be